 Osteopaths use strong anatomical knowledge, and a finely developed ability to palpate to detect changes in tissue quality such as tension, restriction and inflammation.
 This allows osteopaths to use precise techniques to mobilise and release tissues.

 Diagnosis of the problem involves questioning, observation of movements, palpation, physical examination and special testing.
-Depending on what is needed techniques such as soft tissue and inhibition, joint articulation, myofascial release, visceral and neural manipulation and gentle osteopathic cranial techniques may be used.
+Depending on what the patient needs techniques such as soft tissue and inhibition, joint articulation, myofascial release, visceral manipulation and neural manipulation and gentle osteopathic cranial techniques may be used.

-In Australia osteopaths are five-year University trained with a Bachelor and Master’s degree.
+In Australia osteopaths are part of Allied Health and are five-year University trained with a Bachelor and Master’s degree.
 This includes study of medical science subjects such as anatomy, physiology, radiology, neuroscience and clinical medicine.
 Their training enables them to recognise serious conditions that require medical referral.

 All major health funds recognise osteopathy and it is included under their “extras” cover.
 No referral is required from a GP.

 If you have a chronic condition you may be illegible for a Medicare rebate for up to five consultations per calendar year.
 This is called an EPC referral and can significantly reduce the cost of treatments.
 See your GP for more information.